Algorithms for Distance Problems in Continuous Graphs: Diameter in continuous graphs of bounded treewidth

-To compute $\diam(\HH_A,\GG'_A)$ and $\diam(\HH_B,\GG'_B)$ recursively, we pass to the subproblems the tree decomposition we have computed, trimmed to the vertices of $A$ and $B$, respectively.
-We also can adapt it to keep the tree decompositions of size $O(|A|)$ and $O(|B|)$, respectively.
+To compute $\diam(\HH_X,\GG'_Y)$ recursively, where $(X,Y)$ is either $(A,A)$ or $(C,B)$, we pass to the subproblem the tree decomposition we have computed, trimmed to the vertices of $Y$ and adapted to keep the tree decompositions of size $O(|Y|)$.
 In this way, at any level of the recursion, we always have a set $S$ with $k'+1=3k+5$ portals.
-Thus, we compute the tree decomposition only once, and then pass it to each subproblem trimmed to the relevant vertices.
+Thus, we compute the tree decomposition of width $k'$ only once, at the start, and then pass as part of the input a tree decomposition of width $k'$ to each subproblem.
 The recursive calls add a logarithmic factor to the total running time, which is absorbed by the polynomial term $n^{1+\eps}$.

-(The reason for passing the tree decomposition to the subproblems is that adding the edges between the portals in $S$ may give a clique of size $k'$, which increases the treewidth of $G'$.
-Computing an approximate tree decomposition of $G'$ anew would increase the width of the decomposition at each level.
-However, if we pass the tree decomposition to the subproblems, we keep the width of the decomposition bounded by $3k+5$ at all levels of the recursion.) \end{proof}
+(The reason for passing the tree decomposition to the subproblems is that adding the edges between the pairs of portals in $E'$ may give a clique of size $k'$, which increases the treewidth of $G'$.
+Computing an approximate tree decomposition of $G'$ anew would potentially increase the width of the decomposition at each level.
+However, if we pass the tree decomposition to the subproblems, we keep the width of the decomposition bounded by $k'=3k+4$ at all levels of the recursion.) \end{proof}